External Communications Policy

 12.16 Generally, where the information sought relates to operational matters, tactical approaches, or specific open inspections and operations details will not be published.
 However, where a request for details and documents in relation to a closed inspection was received, and documents were issued in the response (where the presumption on disclosure in the public interest outweighed arguments for exemption), the GLAA may also consider the publication of those documents to be appropriate when it publishes the FOI response.

 12.17 Where a request related to details on an identifiable individual or company, to which an FOIA exemption did not apply, consideration will be given to publication of the response issued in full.
 In such circumstances, the GLAA will advise the person or company referred to in the FOIA before publication occurs, setting out the response, and whether, in relevant cases, it intends to include documents issued in that publication.
 A period of five working days will be allowed for the company to provide any comments it wishes to make.
 The GLAA will consider such submissions, but the final response is the GLAA’s decision alone.
 This approach to the subject of the FOIA is in addition to any previous approach in accordance with paragraph 12.5.

 13 Data Protection requests

 13.1 A labour provider might make a request for information held by the GLAA about themselves.
 Such requests are “subject access requests” in accordance with the Data Protection Act 1998, and will be dealt with under the requirements of that Act.
 Further information can be found on the Information Commissioner’s website.

 14 Advice and guidance

-14.1 The GLA will issue guidance to clarify its approach to determine compliance, and explain changes using the GLA Brief series, which can be found here.
+14.1 The GLAA will issue guidance to clarify its approach to determine compliance, and explain changes using the GLAA Brief series, which can be found here.

-14.3 The GLA will also work with industry to produce appropriate best practice guidelines in order to raise compliance levels (for example, the charge rates guidance).
+14.3 The GLAA will also work with industry to produce appropriate best practice guidelines in order to raise compliance levels (for example, the charge rates guidance).

 15 Active checks